notion/chef-prometheus-platform/README.md

 ### Platforms

-Should works on every Linux distro managed by systemd.
+Should works on every Linux distro managed by systemd, possibly with minor adjustments.
 Tested on CentOS 7.

 Usage
 -----

 ### Test

-This cookbook is fully tested through the installation of 2 nodes in docker hosts.
+This cookbook is tested through the installation of 2 nodes in docker hosts:

+- a master with Prometheus server, Alertmanager and Node exporter
+- a worker with just Node exporter

 This uses kitchen, docker and some monkey-patching.

 For more information, see *.kitchen.yml* and *test* directory.